shortdoom/gh-fake-analyzer/README.md

 gh-analyze --targets <path/to/newlinefile/targets>

-# then, for a quick view (or a full path if report is not in the standard out/ path)
+# then, for a quick view (supply full path in place of <username> if report is not in the standard out/ path)

 gh-analyze --parse <username> --summary

-# other often used command is to extract full contributors information from organizations
+# other often used command is to extract full contributors information from organizations. also works with list of --org-targets.

 gh-analyze --tool scan_organization --scan-org <org_name>